Lead Still Used in Ammunition

 For hundreds of years, lead was used as an additive in paint, gasoline, pipes, and other materials.
 Citing lead’s extreme health risks to humans, especially children, in 1977, the U.S. Consumer Product Safety Commission banned lead paint in residential and public buildings as well as in toys and furniture.
 In 1996, it was banned from use in gasoline.

-Millions of birds are poisoned by lead every year.
+An estimated 16 million birds are poisoned by lead every year.
 Some birds, like Bald Eagles, accidentally ingest lead shotgun pellets and ammunition fragments when scavenging on carcasses or remains left by hunters.

 Perhaps the most iconic example of the impact lead toxicity can have on a species’ population is that of the California Condor.

-In spite of the problems, there are hopeful signs.
 The United States military has been converting to non-lead versions of some bullets, removing thousands of tons of lead from the environment.

 We encourage the hunting and fishing communities to follow the military’s lead and to switch to non-lead alternatives as well.